 Can you get broadband without paying for a landline?

-You can get landline-free broadband but beware falling foul of cancellation policies when chasing a deal.
+You can get landline-free broadband but beware of falling foul of cancellation policies when chasing a deal.

 Do I need a landline to have broadband?

-Most of us receive broadband via BT’s copper wire (ADSL) telephone network.
-This means having an active landline and paying line rental for it.
+Most of us receive broadband via BT’s Openreach copper wire and fibre optic network.
+This can mean having an active landline and paying line rental for it.
 In an age where we’re all wedded to our mobile phones, this can seem to be a redundant service and a wasted cost.

 How to get broadband without a landline

-Options for going landline-free are limited.
-One option is mobile broadband, using the same 3G or 4G network as your mobile phone.
-Super-fast fibre broadband is available in some, but not all, areas.
-In more remote areas, satellite broadband is an option – but it comes at a price.
+Options for going landline-free can be limited.
+One option is mobile broadband, using the same 4G or 5G network as your mobile phone.
+Super-fast “full fibre” broadband is available in many, but not all, areas, and doesn’t require a landline.
+In more remote areas, satellite broadband is an option, but it comes at a price.
 Virgin Media is the only company in the UK that offers broadband-only deals via its own fibre network.

 Mobile broadband as a landline alternative

-You can get mobile from a number of providers including EE, Three, O2, Vodafone and Virgin Media.
-It is often slower and less reliable than your wired connection, but it is about as landline-free as you can get.
+You can get mobile broadband from a number of providers including EE, Three, O2, Vodafone and Virgin Media.
+It is typically less reliable than your wired connection, but speeds are getting better and it is about as landline-free as you can get.

 One option to get mobile broadband is a dongle.
 This is a thumb-sized widget that plugs into the USB port of your computer and connects to the Internet.
-It is a good option if broadband options in your areas aren’t great, but mobile signals are OK.
+It is a good option if broadband options in your area aren’t great, but mobile signals are okay.
 It is also a useful add-on if you’re often travelling.

-There’s plenty of choice, but mobile broadband isn’t perfect.
-Mobile broadband can have higher latency (lag) than fixed line broadband.
-Watch out for strict download limits that might not suit if you’re streaming high amounts of video, music or games.
-Plus, speeds will be slower.
+There is plenty of choice, but mobile broadband isn’t perfect.
+It can have higher latency (lag) than fixed line broadband.
+Watch out for some providers that impose strict download limits that might not suit if you’re streaming high amounts of video, music or games.

 Millions of homes have access to super-fast fibre-optic broadband, which sends data along tiny cables made of plastic or glass.
 You have a choice of providers including BT, Sky, TalkTalk and Virgin Media.
 There are also smaller players such as Hyperoptic.